lupyuen/lupyuen.github.io/src/rust7.md

 unsafe { close(fd); }
 ```

 But it doesn't look very...
 Safe.
 That's why we call the __Safer POSIX Bindings__ provided by `nix` (tweaked for NuttX).
-Like so: TODO
+Like so: [wip-nuttx-apps/lib.rs](https://github.com/lupyuen2/wip-nuttx-apps/blob/rust-std/examples/rust/hello/src/lib.rs)

 ```rust
 // Open the LED Device for NuttX